ms/buildtogether.tech/src/process.md

 Most guides to being productive tell you to establish a routine.
-Research shows that you'll learn more from spacing things out than from cramming
-<cite>Weinstein2018</cite>, and doing a bit of work on your project every day is
-good insurance against getting sick or being interrupted by other work.
+Research shows that you'll learn more from spacing things out than from cramming [% b Weinstein2018 %], and doing a bit of work on your project every day is good insurance against getting sick or being interrupted by other work.
 However, it often isn't feasible when you're juggling deadlines in four or five courses.